NLnetLabs/rtrtr/source/example-scenario.rst

 file has to be kept up-to-date.

-Finally, an ``http`` target is configured to get the VRPs without the SLURM exceptions, to be fed into internal tooling running in the headquarters.
-Finally, an ``rtr`` unit is defined to serve the routing infrastructure.
+Finally, an ``http`` target is configured to get the VRPs without the SLURM exceptions, to be fed into internal tooling running in the headquarters and an ``rtr`` unit is defined to serve the routing infrastructure.

 .. figure:: img/rtrtr-flow-example.*
     :align: center